mozaik-association/mozaik/docs/1Memberships.md

 # Memberships

 ## Membership lines
-In the membership tab of a contact, you can find all the membership lines of a certain member.
-This enables you to easily retrieve  the complete membership history of this member.
+In the membership tab of a contact, you can find all the membership lines of a certain member/sympathizer .
+This enables you to easily retrieve  the complete membership history of this member/sympathizer .
 On those membership lines, you can find a whole list of information:

 - Membership status to which the contact belongs (former member, new member...).
-- Type of membership fee (normal membership, reduced price (job seeker, disabled)).
+- Type of membership fee (normal membership, reduced price ("job seeker", "disabled")).
 - Price of the subscription.
 - Structured communication reference (possible to work with a structured communication).
 - Payement link (possible to pay the membership online with Stripe, Adyen or any other payment acquirer...).